sirelkhatim/Behavioural-Cloning/writeup.md

 and finally altered the brightness.
 ![](brightness_altered.png)

-All these alterations help with the generalizability fo the model.
+All these alterations help with the generalizability of the model.